DjangoConsultants/gemini-unleashed-portal/workflow/README.md

 # 📦 Purchase Order Automation System

 ## 📋 Overview
-This project implements two automated workflows for processing purchase orders from PDF documents, using AI embeddings for customer matching, and integrating with Supabase and Unleashed software.
+This project provides two automated workflows for processing purchase orders from PDF documents.
+It leverages AI embeddings for customer matching and integrates with **Supabase** for data storage and **Unleashed** software for order management.

 ---

 ## 🚀 Workflow 1: PDF Embedding & Customer Data Storage

-🎯 **Purpose**
+### Description
-Extract and embed purchase order data from PDF files, then store the vectorized data along with customer information in Supabase for future similarity matching.
+**Purpose**: Extract and embed purchase order data from PDF files, then store the vectorized data along with customer information in Supabase for efficient similarity matching.

+### Workflow Diagram
 ```mermaid
 graph TD
     A[📄 PDF Input] --> B[📝 Extract Text Data]